Rashiram Debbarma

 Rashiram Debbarma was an Indian politician.
-He was elected as MLA of Mandaibazar Vidhan Sabha Constituency in Tripura Legislative Assembly in 1977, 1983, 1988 and 1993.
+He was elected from the Mandaibazar Vidhan Sabha Constituency in the Tripura Legislative Assembly in 1977, 1983, 1988 and 1993.
 He died on 5 August 2019.

-Rashiram Debbarma contested against Kashirode Debbarma in 1977 from Mandaibazar Assembly and he won.
+Rashiram Debbarma contested against Kashirode Debbarma in 1977 from the Mandaibazar constituency and he won.

-He contested again in 1983, 1988, 1993 from this same assembly and he won.
+He contested again in 1983, 1988, 1993 from the same constituency and he was again elected.